 Have a great day, Sam ??

 The photograph is real and this device is sometimes referred to as a "livestock crush," "cow crush," or a "cattle crush."
 However, it was not designed to "LITERALLY" crush cows.

 These enclosures are used to restrain livestock in order to give farmers and veterinarians the opportunity to safely administer various types of care to the animal.
-Also known as “squeeze chutes,” the devices can be a customized in different ways to accomplish specific tasks, but are most commonly used to perform routine operations such as tagging, weighing, and vaccinating large animals.
+These devices can be a customized in different ways to accomplish specific tasks, but are most commonly used to perform routine operations such as tagging, weighing, and vaccinating large animals.
 The piece of equipment in the viral photograph is likely a sort of "tilt table" which gives farmers better access to the hooves.

 The research and marketing company Meat & Livestock Australia explained in a 2016 paper:

 Cattle have to be constrained during routine operations, such as recording, vaccinating, ear tagging, weighing and animal health tasks (and possibly veterinary procedures).
 A cattle crush holds the animal immobilised to minimise the risk of injury to both the animal and the handler.